RickStrahl/Westwind.QueueMessageManager/Readme.md

 fires ExecuteStart, ExecuteComplete and ExecuteFailed events that you can hook your application logic to.

+The QueueController can be plugged into any kind of application as long as the application has a lifetime to keep the controller alive.
+This can be as part of an ASP.NET application (loaded from Application_Start then runnning in the background) or from a service that loads the component on startup.
+Note that you're responsible for keeping the Controller instance alive by attaching it to a global or static property that persists until the application is ready to terminate.

 Here's what this looks like:

 ```C#